MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_CONC_Targeting.md

   - For Search campaigns, you can adjust your targets for **Company lists** and **Job seniority** during ad group creation or later in your campaign/ad group settings after creating your campaign. **Company lists** can also be created and associated with your campaigns and ad groups in the Audience library by going to **Tools** > **Audiences**.
 For instructions and more information, see [How do I create a Search campaign?](hlp_BA_PROC_Create1stAd.md)

     > [!NOTE]
     > Company list and job seniority targeting is only available for Search campaigns.
 Not everyone has these features yet.
-If you don't, don't worry—they're coming soon!
+If you don't, don't worryâ€”they're coming soon!
   - For all demographics, you can increase bid adjustments up to 900% and decrease them by as much as 90%.

     > [!NOTE]